ACCESS-NRI/access-hive.org.au/README.md

     `git pull origin development`

-  This would make sure that the local branch `dev/jasmeen/legacy-release` is always in sync with the `development` branch, which is updated with PRs regularly.
+  This would make sure that the local branch `dev/jasmeen/legacy-release` is always in sync with the latest changes in the remote `development` branch.

 - Once the changes on the local branch `dev/jasmeen/legacy-release` is ready to be integrated with the `development` branch, create a pull request on github by changing the `base` to `development`.
 (Please find the below screenshot).
 This would create a pr on the `development` branch.